romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ## connect or create

-`connectOrCreate` options will try to find a record to connect with, and it will create the record if not found.
+The `connectOrCreate` option will try to find a record to connect with, and it will create the record if not found.

 This is also supported when creating multiple records.